SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_wall_and_surfaces.md

 ## Wall loop direction

 The direction which the wall loops are extruded when looking down from the top.
 By default all walls are extruded in counter-clockwise, unless Reverse on even is enabled.
 Set this to any option other than Auto will force the wall direction regardless of the Reverse on even.

 > [!NOTE]
 > This option will be disabled if spiral vase mode is enabled.

 ## Surface flow ratio

-This factor affects the amount of material for top solid infill.
+This factor affects the amount of material for top or bottom solid infill.
 You can decrease it slightly to have smooth surface finish.
 The actual top surface flow used is calculated by multiplying this value with the filament flow ratio, and if set, the object's flow ratio.

+> [!TIP]
+> Before using a value other than 1, it is recommended to [calibrate the flow ratio](flow-rate-calib) to ensure that the flow ratio is set correctly for your printer and filament.

 ## Only one wall